The Exchange Building

 “The Exchange in Petersburg is most probably the last, unaltered Merchants Exchange in existence in the United States.”
 This building is Greek Revival with a fine Doric portico.
 Its principal interior feature is the central circular domed room.
 The granite steps on the south are not original.
 It is “a fine model of the more monumental Greek Revival commercial buildings which have become so rare.”

 In the 1970s the Exchange Building was renovated to house the Siege Museum, which tells the story of how Petersburg citizens lived before, during, and after the Civil War.
 A 20-minute video is shown every half hour, narrated by Petersburg native and film star Joseph Cotton.
-There is a $5 fee to tour the museum, except for Petersburg citizens who can tour for free.
+There is no fee to tour the museum.